ssanskriti-25/MksGroup-task/README.md

 3. Writing (writeFile Function):
 The writing thread retrieves sorted sentences from the queue (q2).
 Each sentence is written to the output file.

+### Note:
+- Output.txt here is empty, but when we run our program this will have our expected result.